jesse51002/SortingVisualizer/README.md

 # SortingVisualizer

-This project was made using javascript and the p5js library This meant that all the sorting algorthms would have to be made in a  while loop that linked to the frame rate
+This project was made using javascript and the p5js library This means that all the sorting algorthms would have to be made in a while loop that linked to the frame rate

 **Merge Sort**